Lecturer, Music Production and Recording Industry

 - Sound design for moving image

-Josh Antonuccio has spent the last two decades as a music producer, musician, studio owner, and media journalist.
+Josh Antonuccio has spent over two decades in multiple industry roles, as a music producer, musician, audio specialist, technology adventurist, studio owner, and media journalist.
 Originally from Pittsburgh, PA, he is the owner and operator of 3 Elliott Studio, a thriving music and post-production studio in Athens, Ohio.
-Josh previously held the position of Coordinating Instructor in the Music Business and Production Program at Hocking College, where he established an innovative media curriculum and supervised the expansion of experience-based music industry education.
+Josh has worked extensively in higher education for nearly 12 years, establishing innovative music and media industry curriculums and developing the expansion of experience-based music industry education.

-Josh has worked as a producer and engineer with a multitude of independent and signed artists.
-With an abundance of music and film credits to his name, his releases have been featured in various films, commercials, and TV shows, as well as news outlets including NPR, Paste Magazine, Pitchfork, VH1, MTV, The Onion, Stereogum, and Magnet Magazine.
-He has been a member/producer of two highly successful bands that courted signing deals with independent labels, respectively with French Kiss Records and Misra/Absolutely Kosher.
+He has worked as a producer and engineer with a multitude of signed and independent artists and has worked on sound design for both short and feature-length films.
+With an abundance of both music and film credits to his name, his releases have been featured in various films, commercials, and TV shows, as well as news outlets including Pitchfork, NPR, Paste Magazine, VH1, MTV, The Onion/AV Club, Stereogum, and Magnet Magazine.
+He has been a member/producer of two bands that courted signing deals with independent labels, respectively with French Kiss Records (Passion Pit, Bloc Party) and Misra/Absolutely Kosher (Phosphorescent, Great Lakes Swimmers).

-Josh contributes music and media industry stories for PopMatters and has had his work featured in Fast Company Magazine, McClatchey News Service, Tape Op Magazine, The Journal of the Art of Record Production, Craftsmen Radio, and VH1.
-He is a frequent contributor to the regional NPR-affiliate, WOUB, providing coverage for national and regional music stories and interviewing national music figures.
-Most recently he began an interview series entitled "The Gladden House Sessions", a partnership with The Nelsonville Music Festival and WOUB, which allows students to produce live interview and performance sessions during one of the largest music festivals in southern Ohio.
+Josh has contributed music and media industry stories for PopMatters and has had his work featured in Fast Company Magazine, McClatchey News Service, Tape Op Magazine, The Journal of the Art of Record Production, Craftsmen Radio, and VH1.
+He is a frequent contributor to the regional NPR-affiliate, WOUB Public Media, providing coverage for national and regional music stories and interviews with national music figures.
+He is the producer and host of "The Gladden House Sessions", a partnership with the Nelsonville Music Festival and WOUB Public Media, which allows MDIA students to produce live interview and performance sessions with national and regional artists.
+The series enters its' 6th year of production in 2019 and has been recognized as a widely popular online music series, with over a million views across the past seasons.

-Josh is the faculty advisor to Brick City, the student-run record label in the School of Media Arts and Studies, as well as WIMI (Women in Music Industry), a student organization that provides networking and mentorship opportunities for female OU students pursuing careers in the music business.
-He started and currently leads the Scripps Visiting Artist Series, which brings nationally recognized music and media industry professionals to Ohio University for discussions on their career stories.
+Josh is the faculty advisor of Brick City Records, the student-run record label in the School of Media Arts and Studies, as well as WIMI (Women in Music Industry), a student organization that provides networking and mentorship opportunities for female OU MDIA students pursuing careers in the music business.

-His specialty in teaching includes introductory, intermediate, and advanced studio classes in ProTools and Logic; core classes on the business of music; revenue streams of the emerging music industry; and sound design for digital entertainment.
+His specialty in teaching includes introductory, intermediate, and advanced studio classes in ProTools and Logic; core classes on the business of music; entrepreneurship; revenue streams of the emerging music industry; sound design; and production for virtual and augmented reality.

 Antonuccio Select Discography